lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`maxAccountingExtraDataListItemsCount`** — new value of the `LimitsList.maxAccountingExtraDataListItemsCount`

-Emits whenever the value of the `LimitsList.maxAccountingExtraDataListItemsCount` value is changed.

 ### MaxNodeOperatorsPerExtraDataItemCountSet()

+Emits whenever the value of the `LimitsList.maxNodeOperatorsPerExtraDataItemCount` value is changed.

 ```solidity
 event MaxNodeOperatorsPerExtraDataItemCountSet(uint256 maxNodeOperatorsPerExtraDataItemCount);